Exlonk/PHYMOL/README.md

 </p>

 <p>
-Note 3: All code is highly susceptible to being improved, in specific the code (for the "for" loop) of the preprocessing pipeline could be improved using the itertool module.
+Note 3: All codes are highly susceptible to being improved, in specific the code (for the "for" loop) of the preprocessing pipeline could be improved using the itertool module.
 </p>

 <p>